tanuj-sidhwa/cubesat_fea_analysis/README.md

 - Includes all structural components, mounting points, and payload housing.

 ### Material Selection
-- Materials chosen based on criteria such as thermal properties, strength-to-weight ratio, etc.
+- Materials were chosen based on criteria such as thermal properties, strength-to-weight ratio, etc.
 - List of materials used for different parts of the CubeSat.

 ### ANSYS Analysis